 About Gary Ewer

-Gary Ewer is a composer, arranger, conductor and clinician.
+Gary Ewer is a composer, arranger, conductor, and clinician.
 A native of Halifax, Nova Scotia, he has an extensive background in instrumental and choral conducting.
 He is the current director of Dalhousie University’s Collegium Cantorum choir, as well as former director of the Dalhousie Chorale and Chamber Choir.
 He has also most recently been a Senior Instructor of Music at Dalhousie, teaching aural skills, music theory, orchestration, and choral techniques.

 As a public school music teacher for many years, Gary conducted concert bands, choirs, and the Halifax Schools Symphony Orchestra.
 His choral and instrumental compositions and arrangements have been performed by the Elmer Isler Singers, Symphony Nova Scotia, the Halifax Camerata Singers, and many other ensembles.
 His works are published by Kelman Hall Publishing and Pantomime Music Publications.
-He is currently the conductor of Symphony Nova Scotia’s Education and Outreach school program.

 Talk to us!